Youngblood Hawke (band): History

 The band was based in Silverlake, Los Angeles, where they were working on their debut album and worked odd jobs on the side during the recording process.
 Youngblood Hawke's first single "We Come Running", was described by LA Weekly's Kevin Bronson as showing the quintet's "skills at grabbing hold of the pop jugular vein".
 Their track "Forever" was the Starbucks Pick of the Week for September 2012.
-Before that, they joined the line-up for both the Echo Park Rising Festival as well as Lobsterfest.
+Before that, they joined the lineup for both the Echo Park Rising Festival as well as Lobsterfest.
 "We Come Running" was also featured on the soundtrack for the association football video game FIFA 13.
 "We Come Running" was also used in the first episode of The 100.
 In 2014, another song from their debut album, "Stars", was featured in a commercial for the streaming service Netflix.

 Youngblood Hawke's video for their debut single "We Come Running" was featured on Rolling Stone, "where they play music and scuba dive with sharks in time" in hopes to help promote the conservation of sharks.

 The band is currently in the process of recording their second studio album and its lead single "Pressure" was released in early 2014.
 They "plan on releasing a cover song accompanied by a band-made music video every month until the album is released," starting with Private Eyes by Hall & Oates which was released on March 2, 2015.

-The band's song "Knock Me Down" was released on July 30, 2015 as the second single from the band's forthcoming second album.
+The band's song "Knock Me Down" was released on July 30, 2015, as the second single from the band's forthcoming second album.
 A lyric video for the song was released on May 30, 2017, nearly two years after its initial release.
 Meanwhile, the song was featured in a commercial for PlayStation 4 and also in the UFC documentary Road to the Octagon.
 The song was later used in an Applebee's commercial and was also featured in the soundtrack for Madden NFL 16.